thojmr/PregnancyPlus/README.md

 ## Some Tips
 - Use one of the High Poly meshes (uncensors) for screenshots.
 It makes the belly more round and less jagged.
 [Quick Guide Below](#high-poly-mesh)
-- The Vanilla+ shaders by Xukmi have a Tesselation slider which is another alternative to a high poly mesh in KK and KKS.
+- The Vanilla+ shaders by Xukmi have a Tesselation slider which is another alternative to a high poly mesh , and it comes standard in KK and KKS repacks.
 It sub divides the mesh, making it appear more smooth.
 You can apply it in Material Editor.
+Or use the ShaderSwapper plugin (The next ShaderSwapper verison will have auto tesselation if you configure it).
 - The more Multiplier you apply, the more -StretchX and -StretchY you should apply.
 Otherwise the belly gets too wide and tall for the body.
 - The Taper sliders are good at making the shape more egg like.
 - Too much Roundness slider will cause clothes to clip at the top/bottom of the belly.
 Maybe I'll fix this one day...